Pod mutations

 1. Configure your desired mutation configuration:

-1. Finally, choose the spot settings most appropriate for this template before hitting Create:
+1. Finally, choose the Spot settings most appropriate for this template before hitting Create:

 API example